I’ve been obsessed with English dairy slabs for a long time!

 Many years ago, I saw antique English dairy slabs displayed in a beautiful kitchen, which happened to be featured in a popular interior design magazine.

-At the time, I was already collecting English advertising pots.
-And after discovering these century old dairy slabs, I became obsessed with trying to find one to add to my collection.
+At the time, I was already collecting English advertising pots, and after discovering these century old dairy slabs, I became obsessed with trying to find one to add to my collection.

-Unfortunately, this was easier said than done!
+Unfortunately, this was not easily done!